• Hlab Gold Group Image

 Allie Lahnala

-Allie is a Ph.D. student advised by Prof. Lucie Flek at the University of Bonn, Germany in the Conversational AI and Social Analytics (CAISA) lab, studying natural language processing (NLP).
+Allie received her PhD under the advisory of Prof. Lucie Flek at the University of Bonn, Germany in the Conversational AI and Social Analytics (CAISA) lab, studying natural language processing (NLP).
 Allie's research focuses on computational social science and conversation dynamics in goal-oriented settings and interpersonal interactions involving particular social intents, such as persuasion and offering support.
 Her work with various domains and contexts, such as online forums for supportive and opinionated interactions, and clinical conversations, in which she investigates stance dynamics and empathetic interactions, and transfer learning to better model social NLP tasks.
 She is also interested in developing theory-driven empathy research approaches for NLP that consider the complex affective and cognitive processes and social factors that influence empathetic expression and perception.

 MS Students